Glen Echo Railroad: New owners: 1896-1899

 Ridership on the Washington and Glen Echo declined after the Washington and Great Falls Electric Railway, which had begun running trains from Georgetown to the Maryland state line in 1895, completed its line to Cabin John in 1897.
 (As of January 1898, the W&GFER's line extended to the southern end of the Union Arch Bridge, which carried the Washington Aqueduct across Cabin John Creek.
-The W&GE had trackage rights on the W&GFER's line from Conduit Road to about a half-mile short of the bridge, just north of the Chatauqua site in a subdivison called Idlewood.
+The W&GE had trackage rights on the W&GFER's line from Conduit Road to about a half-mile short of the bridge, just north of the Chatauqua site in a subdivision called Idlewood.
 But the W&GE sought to extend its service under the bridge and into Cabin John proper, and was at the time laying track north of Idlewood.)

 Still, the company pressed on with its extension through Chevy Chase.
 On January 7, 1898, the railroad received approval from the Senate Committee on the District of Columbia to lay 600 feet of track in the District—"which, by the way, has already been constructed", the Evening Times-Herald reported.

 Then in August, Glen Echo Railroad work crews, under cover of darkness, "succeeded in placing a switch on the Great Falls Electric Railroad, which gives it a clear track from near Idlewood to Cabin John Bridge, about a quarter of a mile."
 By November, the railroad had nearly completed its line to the bridge, laying tracks "almost parallel with the Conduit road" and building a trestle over a ravine.
 After it was discovered that the tracks ran over a "foot or so" of land owned not by the railroad but by "Mr. Baltzley", the company had a jury of condemnation convened, which judged that the railroad could get the use of the land for $50.
 The newspaper calculated that this was a rate of $750,000 (about $ today) per acre.